 - Inform them of all the payment methods you accept

-As a small business, you can rely on myBillBook’s detailed proforma invoice templates to implement effective communication and forge long-lasting relationships with clients.
+As a small business, you can rely on myBillBook’s detailed proforma invoice template to implement effective communication and forge long-lasting relationships with clients.

 Like we said earlier, this Invoice is not mandated by the law and is purely offered to establish good faith between the buyer and seller.
-Naturally, there’s no standard industry guideline dictating the format of a Proforma Invoice – it may even look like a sale invoice.
+Naturally, there’s no standard industry guideline dictating the Proforma Invoice format – it may even look like a sale invoice.
 It is considered to be among the best practices of business.

 However, an important thing to remember here is, a Proforma Invoice must be marked as “Proforma Invoice” to indicate that this is not the final sale invoice.
 It may also include the phrase “This is not a GST invoice” to avoid any confusion on the part of the customer.